-These Vietnamese style spring rolls make for a cool and refreshing dinner.
+For a refreshing dinner in hot weather, make these Vietnamese rice paper rolls.
 Set up all the ingredients on a platter and you can recruit everyone to make their own—fun and helpful!

-My #1 tip is to soak the wraps (“rice paper” which is sometimes made from tapioca instead of rice, but either work great) until just pliable (10 or 20 seconds will probably do it) as they will get to the fully hydrated, stretchy state as you load in your fillings.
-These are best the day they are made, but you can store leftovers in the refrigerator with a damp paper towel on top.
+My #1 tip is to soak the wraps (“rice paper” which is sometimes made from tapioca instead of rice, but either work great) until just pliable—10 or 20 seconds will do it—as they will get to the fully hydrated, stretchy state as you load in your fillings.
+These are best the day they are made, but you can make them in advance and keep them refrigerated with a damp paper towel on top; store leftovers in the same way and enjoy the next day.
+(The rolling always takes longer than I think so do as much advance preparation as possible, like poaching the shrimp, making peanut sauce, shredding cabbage.)

 The vegetables and protein options below are suggestions to get you started, but you can use any fresh and seasonal vegetables you like.